 - feeling tingly or numb

-Panic attacks come on fairly suddenly and lasts anywhere between a few minutes and half an hour.
+Panic attacks come on fairly suddenly and lasts anywhere between a few minutes to half an hour.

 Learn more about panic attacks.

 What is panic disorder?

 Panic disorder is something different again.
-People with panic disorder have a lot of panic attacks, so many that it interferes with their life.
+People with panic disorder have repeated panic attacks, so many that it interferes with their life.

 Treatment of anxiety and panic